colgate-cosc480ds/lab7/README_spam.md

 Your features should increase the accuracy of your classifiers.
 For full credit, you should see a significant improvement in accuracy and/or demonstrate that you tried a number of thoughtful features.
 On the spam dataset, it is possible to get above 95% accuracy!

-After you have finished, fill in `analysis_digits.txt`.
+After you have finished, fill in `analysis_spam.txt`.